-Pregnancy is often a time filled with celebrations and milestones.
-Many soon-to-be-parents carefully consider names and imagine vivid details of who their child might be.
-A miscarriage interrupts the path to parenthood, leaving many individuals feeling a profound loss.
-The pain of a miscarriage can be managed by grieving the loss, creating meaningful rituals, and seeking a therapist for support.
+A miscarriage interrupts the path to parenthood, leaving many people feeling a profound loss, feelings of guilt and isolation, and a potential for mental health concerns like depression and anxiety.
+The pain of a miscarriage can be managed by allowing yourself time to grieve the loss, creating meaningful rituals, and seeking a therapist for support.

 Common Feelings When Dealing With a Miscarriage

 After a miscarriage, there may be feelings of self-blame or a belief that you were somehow responsible for the loss, even if there was no apparent cause or medical explanation for what triggered the miscarriage.
 Many individuals are inspired to take special care of their health during pregnancy.
-You may pay extra attention to the position you sleep in, attending prenatal visits, and avoiding smoking and caffeine.
+You may pay extra attention to the position you sleep in, attending prenatal visits, and avoiding alcohol and caffeine.
+Messages surround pregnant people which suggests they have individual control over their bodies and therefore, responsibility for the pregnancy and the unborn baby.1,2

-Miscarriage can impact your mental health, with distress being the strongest in the immediate days and weeks after the loss.2,3 You may experience symptoms of depression, an adjustment disorder, or anxiety after a miscarriage.3,4,5,6 Some miscarriages are so traumatic that post-traumatic stress disorder (PTSD)7 or thoughts of self-harm may develop.3
+Miscarriage can impact your mental health, with distress being the strongest in the immediate days and weeks after the loss.2,3 You may experience symptoms of depression after miscarriage, an adjustment disorder, or anxiety after a miscarriage.3,4,5,6 Some miscarriages are so traumatic that post-traumatic stress disorder (PTSD) or thoughts of self-harm may develop.3,7

 This is a crucial time to seek aftercare support, clinical therapy, and wellness exams.
 The emotional pain after a miscarriage can last much longer than the physical recovery or the duration of your mental health distress, sometimes up to years after the miscarriage.